scaleway/terraform-provider-scaleway/website/docs/index.html.markdown

 You can optionally specify a different location with `SCW_CONFIG_PATH` environment variable.
 You can find more information about this configuration [in the documentation](https://github.com/scaleway/scaleway-sdk-go/blob/master/scw/README.md#scaleway-config).

+The previous version of the config was located in `~/.scwrc`.
+It was produced by [scw](https://github.com/scaleway/scaleway-cli) tool.
+The format was JSON string `{"organization":"","token":"","version":"v1.19"}` where `version` was the version of `scw`.

 ## Arguments Reference

 In addition to [generic provider arguments](https://www.terraform.io/docs/configuration/providers.html) (e.g. `alias` and `version`), the following arguments are supported in the Scaleway provider block: